mirainc/funes/README.md

 This will compile Nginx and place all required files in the `build` directory.

-Inside the `build` directory, `sh run.sh` to start the application.
+Inside the `build` directory, `bash run.sh` to start the application.

 `make package` can be run to zip the `build` directory to `package/funes.zip`.
 The zip can be extracted and run elsewhere.